Dybondzy/COVID_Data_Analysis/README.md

 Either the dashboard is published or the submission includes a screen capture video of it in action.

+# Project Process of Execution:

 ## Module 20 --- Project Group 4 --- George Washington / Trilogy Data Analysis Bootcamp

+## My Perspective
+Throughtout the bootcamp, I mainly stuck with a teaching assistant (TA) Zeb.
+This allowed me to know how he teaches and to best respond to it.
+He insisted that with each assignment, that I point out what is required, and answer them with the given material.
+Throughout the course, we worked on different data analysis concepts and languages including:
+● Employ statistical analysis to model, predict, and forecast trends.
+● Build VBA scripts in Excel to automate tedious manual processes.
+● Use real-world data sources to showcase social, financial, and political phenomena.
+● Create Python-based scripts to automate the clean up, restructuring, and rendering of large, heterogeneous datasets.
+● Interact with RESTful APIs using Python Requests and JSON parsing techniques.
+● Generate in-depth graphs, charts, and tables using a wide variety of data-driven programming languages and libraries.
+● Use geographic data to create visually exciting, interactive, and informative maps.
+● Build custom interactive data visualizations using JavaScript libraries.
+● Write SQL commands to perform, create, read, update, and delete (CRUD) operations.
+● Use advanced SQL and Mongo techniques to combine multiple datasets into more comprehensive databases.
+● Create basic interactive websites and applications to showcase your work to outside audiences.
+● Construct web applications and visual datasets with a variety of charts.
+● Scrape information from webpages in order to collect data from a broad range of online sources.
+● Glean and communicate new business insights using enterprise-grade tools like Tableau I had plenty practice throughout the course, with the TA guidance.

 ## First Segment:
-Sketch It Out: Decide on your overall project, select your question, and build a simple model.
-You'll connect the model to a fabricated database, using comma-separated values (CSV) or JavaScript Object Notation (JSON) files, to prototype your idea.
+Sketch It Out:
+A. Decide on your overall project,
+B. Select your question, and
+C. Build a simple model.
+D. You'll connect the model to a fabricated database, using comma-separated values (CSV) or JavaScript Object Notation (JSON) files, to prototype your idea.

-# Project Execution:

-### Project Overview
-Our Group 4 has 6 members.
+Our Group 4 has 6 members:
 We had our first meeting in a breakout room, in class (on zoom.)

+A:
 We bainstormed on several topics.
+2 of the group members suggested an already discussed topic of crytocurrency, which we were leaning on.
+After Nick, the course instructor asked us some questions, we decided to think up other topics.
-2 of the group members had already discussed crytocurrencies, and a few other topics were discussed.
-I have been curious about the effect of the COVID 19 Pandemic and lessons learned, so I suggested this topic.
+Now, I have been curious about the effect of the COVID 19 Pandemic and lessons learned, so I suggested this topic.
 After some deliberation, everyone had curious questions on the topic, and agreed that we make our topic: Coronavirus Pandemic Playbook.
-David went ahead and created a Githud ripository for our group, and we jotted down some questions that we wanted out project to answer.
-It was agreed we would like policy makers to use our data to make management decisions if a similar pandemic was to break out.
+One member created a Slack Group 4 for us, and another created a Githud ripository for our group.
+We jotted down some questions that we wanted out project to answer.
+We agreed we would like policy makers to use our data to make management decisions, should a similar pandemic break out again.
 We also decided to scrape the net for data collection.

-### Questions to answer
+B: Questions to answer
 We agreed and documented the following questions, in the README file in our Github repository:
 [https://github.com/dwwatson1/coronavirus_pandemic_playbook]